Writer's block is not unusual, and it doesn't have to be a script you're stuck with. It can be a report, a proposal, an email, even a tweet.

 And what had to go was Richard's film.

 Lewis Bronze, the then editor of the show, went through the running order and very matter of factually said "we're going to lose the canal story and add 30 seconds to the interview before".
 And that was it...
 Two weeks work gone in an instant.

 When asking Richard if he was upset, he said "No, it's the best thing for the programme."

 Sometimes you need to let go of something that has taken you a lot of effort to create, because that is the best thing for the final product.

-I am very lucky that I have had the opportunity to meet and direct many “celebrities” in my time.
+I was very lucky to have had the opportunity to meet and direct many "celebrities" in my time.

 One day that particularly stands out was the day I was recording voices for some animations, and I got to direct Joanna Lumley in the morning, and Hugh Laurie in the afternoon.